yusufmsabeh/fault-tolerant-command-executor/README.md

 * **`isIdempotent` column:** Determines whether the server can safely re-run a command if logs are missing.
 * **Server assigns state responsibility:** This centralizes recovery logic and avoids duplicate execution.

+---

+## 9. Reflection

+### How I used AI
+I used AI mainly to help me write parts of the code.
+The core idea and overall system design came from me as the developer acting as the architect.
+I was responsible for defining the logic, especially for handling edge cases and failure scenarios.

+For each feature, I wrote clear and detailed prompts that described the engineering requirements, constraints, and expected behavior.
+I found that breaking the work into small tasks (for example, asking the AI to write a single function) consistently produced better and more accurate results.

+### Where AI was wrong
+AI responses were often incorrect or incomplete when the prompt was short or shallow and did not fully explain the requirements or edge cases.
+In those cases, the generated code made assumptions that did not match the intended system behavior, especially around failure handling and recovery logic.

+### What required manual debugging
+I manually debugged and validated the edge cases, particularly those related to crash recovery, command state transitions, and idempotency.
+Ensuring correct behavior in partial failures and restart scenarios required hands-on testing and reasoning beyond what AI could reliably infer.